pippinbarr/cart253-2018/modules/graphics-displaying-images/graphics-displaying-images.md

 - Not to mention if you want, say, a photo
 --

-- __Sometimes when you want an image, you should just use an image.__
+- As Freud said, __sometimes an image of a cigar should just be an image of a cigar.__

 ???

+- (Freud didn't say that.)
-- Note that using primitive shapes _can_ be really interesting especially as we learn more programming skills
+- Note that using primitive shapes __can__ be really interesting especially as we learn more programming skills (drawing a cigar out of shapes would teach us things about geometry)
-- We can use things like loops and conditionals to create _generative art_ out of primitive shapes
+- We can use things like loops and conditionals to create __generative art__ out of primitive shapes
-- We can use code to create _fractals_ out of primitive points
+- We can use code to create __fractals__ out of primitive geometry
-- And of course there are some graphical styles where we might _want_ to use primitive shapes (as a kind of minimalism, for example)
+- And of course there are some graphical styles where we might __want__ to use primitive shapes (as a kind of minimalism, for example)

 ---